-The funding is only open to constituted groups and organisations, who are able to provide a governing document; interested applicants are encouraged to read the Community Response, Recovery and Resilience Fund’s guidance notes and FAQ.
+The funding is only open to constituted groups and organisations, who are able to provide a governing document; interested applicants are encouraged to read the Recovery funding FAQ.

 Those seeking immediate community support funding should complete the online application as soon as possible.